dlealv/officescripts-unit-test-framework/README.md

   - Office Scripts (Excel on the web)

 - **Usage in Office Scripts:**
-  To use the framework in Office Scripts, paste the source files into your script in the following order:
+  To use the framework in Office Scripts, just paste the `dist/logger.ts` file at the beginning of your script.
+If you want to run all tests, then you need to paste the source files into your script in the following order:
   1. `test/unit-test-framework.ts`
   2. `src/logger.ts`
   3. `test/main.ts`